mulasik/wta/README.md

 ## Key Terms and their Definitions

 **TPSF (text produced so far)**: The text under production that has been produced up to the given moment in time.
-THEtool stores a given TPSF version as soon as a change in production mode occurs as proposed by Mahlow (2015).
-A change in production mode is defined as switching between one of the modes (a) continuous writing at the leading edge of the TPSF (i.e., append) ignoring white insertions as proposed by Lindgren et al (2019b), (b) continuous deletion of something, (c) continuous insertion of something into existing text.
+THEtool stores a given TPSF version as soon as a change in production mode occurs.
+A change in production mode is defined as switching between one of the modes (a) continuous writing at the leading edge of the TPSF (i.e., append) ignoring white insertions, (b) continuous deletion of something, (c) continuous insertion of something into existing text.

 **TRANSFORMING SEQUENCE (TS)**: The textual material (i.e., product data) combined with the edit operations (i.e., process data) that comprises the difference between two adjacent versions.

 **TEXT HISTORY (texthis)**: The text history comprises all TPSF versions captured throughout the tracking of the text production process.

-**TPSF MORPHOSYNTACTIC RELEVANCE**:

-**SPSF (sentence produced so far)**

-**TEXT UNIT (TU)**

-**SENTENCE (SEN)**

-**SENTENCE CANDIDATE (SEC)**
+**TEXT UNIT (TU)**: In order to accurately track the content of each TPSF version, we propose the concept of a text unit.
+We consider that the full content of a given text version can be split into text units in such a way that each character produced, including whitespaces, belongs to one text unit.
+We distinguish between two main types of text units: SPSFs and interspace.

+**SENTENCEHOOD DEGREE**: A set of properties of a text unit which indicates to what extend the given text unit can be classified as a sentence.
+We distinguish between 5 sentencehood criteria: mechanical completeness, conceptual completeness, syntactic completeness, mechanical correctness, and grammatical correctness.

+**SPSF (sentence produced so far)**: A text unit which holds textual content as opposed to an interspace, which is used to separate SPSFs from each other and to structure the text.
+In order to distinguish between full-fledged sentences and sequences of characters that do not meet the sentencehood criteria, we introduce two types of SPSFs: a sentence (SEN) and a sentence candidate (SEC).

+**SENTENCE (SEN)** We interpret the writer’s behaviour as follows: the writer indicates the beginning of a sentence by capitalising its first letter and indicates its end by entering a final punctuation mark (“.”, “?”, or “!”).
+Following this interpretation, we define a SEN a sequence of characters that starts with a capital letter and ends with sentence-final punctuation.
+Once a sequence of characters has been identified as a sentence, its status remains unchanged as long as the writer does not clearly signal a revision of the sentence scope by removing the capitalisation of the initial letter or adjusting the final punctuation mark.
+In other words, as long as the sentence frame stays untouched, we treat the sequence of characters within this frame as a sentence, even if other sentencehood criteria are not satisfied.

+**SENTENCE CANDIDATE (SEC)**: a sequence of characters that does not start with a capital letter and/or does not end in sentence-final punctuation.
+In other words, it fails the mechanical completeness criterion.
+A sentence candidate can appear in different positions in a TPSF: (a) between the beginning and the edge of the text or (b) between a sentence interspace or paragraph interspace and the edge of the text or (c) between the beginning of the text and a sentence or a paragraph interspace or (d) between a sentence interspace or paragraph interspace and a sentence or (e) between two paragraph interspaces or (f) between two sentences.

+**INTERSPACE**: A text unit used to separate SPSFs from each other and structure the text.

 **SENTENCE INTERSPACE (SIN)**

-**Paragraph INTERSPACE (PIN)**
+**PARAGRAPH INTERSPACE (PIN)**

-**SENTENCE HISTORY (senhis)**

-**SENTENCEHOOD**
+**SENTENCE HISTORY (senhis)**: A sentence history is created for each of the sentences.
+This also includes sentences that are not part of the final product due to a revision.
+A single sentence history contains all versions of a particular sentence in chronological order.

-**SENTENCE MORPHOSYNTACTIC RELEVANCE**: A sentence is morphosyntactically relevant if:
+**MORPHOSYNTACTIC RELEVANCE**: According to our definition, a TPSF or an SPSF version is morphosyntactically relevant if:
-* it does not contain any spelling errors
-* it does not contain any tokens of the length 1
-* the edit distance between the sentence and its previous version is larger than 3 (only relevant if the difference between the sentence versions contains one token; the edit distance is NOT taken into account, if the difference between versions contains multiple tokens.)
+* the edit distance between the current and the previous version is larger than 3 (note: it is only relevant if the difference between the versions contains one token; the edit distance is NOT taken into account, if the difference between versions contains multiple tokens),
+* the transformation does not consist only in adding or removing punctuation marks,
+* the resulting version does not contain any spelling errors.
+The definition can be adopted by changing the configuration parameters related to morphosyntacic relevance evaluation (see section Tool Configuration).

 ## Citation